-Monitoring & Evaluation (M&E) supports understanding whether progresses in implementing adaptation and achieving its aims has been made.
+Monitoring & Evaluation (M&E) supports to understand whether progress has been made in implementing adaptation measures and achieving their aims.
 M&E can provide the basis for learning, accountability and reporting at the national, subnational and project levels.

 Monitoring and Evaluation (M&E) of adaptation supports keeping track of the implementation of adaptation plans and actions and assessing their effectiveness and outcomes in alignment with the Paris Agreement.